-Things I have in my studio when I started were pretty simple, yet I needed them.
+Things I had in my studio when I started were pretty simple, yet I needed them.

 Headphones – You need headphones, especially if you are isolating music.
 If you’re going to record vocals, then you need to be able to hear the music without the music being recorded.
-So, invest in at least one good headphone, and if you need extra, you can just get some cheap ones.
+So, invest in at least one good pair of headphones, and if you need extra, you can just get some cheap ones.
 But, get ONE good pair of headphones for sure.

 Cables – You’re always going to need a few extra xlr cables for your microphones and maybe a guitar or midi cables.
 Conquest sound has the best prices online for cables.
 We buy all ours there for live music.